alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2021-01-10-golang-first-steps.markdown

 	"sync"
 )

-// the wait group is needed to allow all goroutines to signal when they finish execution
+// the wait group is needed to allow all goroutines
+// to signal when they finish execution
 // and the main goroutine to wait for them var wg sync.WaitGroup

 type Fetcher interface {
 	Fetch(url string) (body string, urls []string, err error) }

-// We are going to send a pair to our cache service
-// <string - key, return channel>
-// The return channel solves a concurrency issue:
-// assuming that we have more concurrent readers waiting.
-// we want to ensure we return the result to the reader that sent the message.
-// Since in our case we use a non-buffered write channel, all writes are blocked until a
-// new read is performed and, since the cache is a single threaded, it will not make a new read until the
-// result is communicated, we could have used a single return channel for all the cache requests.
-// however, if we make the write channel buffered, allowing for multiple writes, the returns will be mixed. type CacheMsg struct {
+// message including the return channel type CacheMsg struct {
 	str string
 	out chan bool